Chapter 5:

 I flew through the lit towers and conglomerates of Solar City, and in and around the smog clouds and for the first time, I could make sense of the endless cluster and see the charm I saw in the beginning.
 The city I hated could be so much more if it threw excess away and focused on cleaning out the crime above and under the table.

 These visions flickered in what must have been only scarce seconds to anyone else.
-The process of consummation defies time, huh?
+The process of consummation defied time, huh?
+It was a form of mental, spiritual stasis.

 I was back in the divine realm, exhausted, but much stronger.
 I was fulfilled and still more of a human husk than after working for twenty hours.
 I was shown clairvoyancy at the infinite cost of not being certain I could experience it again.
 I was so connected with my goddess in great joy that I felt I didn’t have to be afraid again.